Chatloy/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\*

 Yes!(And it's a happy answer.)
 After I watched some videos of other experiments on using lights or sounds as the reminder, I was inspired to introduce more colors in this project and different color-pairs may represent different signals but in color-pairs, the two colors should be in sharp contrast in each other to indicate the two difference conditions, like hot or cold.
-And I also reconsider the whole idea of the temperature reminder because it does seem a little plain and the intelligent appliances could helper us with the temperature issues.So I came up with the new idea to employ the tinkerbell as the Heart rate detector while Iris is working out to help her figure out whether she is .
+And I also reconsider the whole idea of the temperature reminder because it does seem a little plain and the intelligent appliances could helper us with the temperature issues.So I came up with the new idea to employ the tinkerbell as the Heart rate detector while Iris is working out to help her figure out whether she is doing the effective exercises.

 ## Part C. Prototype the device